 What are the drawbacks of Dash?

 Dash is the perfect tool for growing brands who need a way to quickly search, find and share their assets.
 But you can’t edit any of your images directly in Dash.
-You can, however, integrate with tools like Figma, Sketch, Canva and the Adobe Creative Suite for a full, content creation workflow.
+You can, however, integrate with tools like Canva and Adobe Creative Suite for a full, content creation workflow.

 Read our article about the key digital asset management features to learn how Dash can benefit your business.